The Sandlot (franchise)

 The Sandlot franchise consists of American coming-of-age sport-comedy installments including one theatrical film, and two straight-to-home video sequel films.
 The plot centers around preadolescent baseball fans, and their comedic adventures growing up as neighborhood friends.
 The first film was met with mixed-to-positive critical reception, while it was a financial success.
 Spawning a franchise, it has since been revered as a cult classic movie.

-The franchise will continue with a prequel film, and a legacy sequel television series in development.
-The prequel is intended to be a theatrical release, while the sequel series will be released via streaming service as an exclusive on Disney+.
+The franchise is set to continue with a prequel film, planned for a theatrical release.
+A legacy sequel series for Disney+ was in development but was later canceled in 2023.

 Films

 The Sandlot (1993)

 In 1962 America, Scott "Scotty" Smalls moves to a new neighborhood with his mother and stepfather.
 Scotty struggles to make new friends.
 Eventually he follows a group of local boys to the small baseball diamond that they affectionately call "The Sandlot", and watches them play an improvised ballgame.
 As the majority of the gang at first picks on him, the star player of the team named Benjamin "Benny" Franklin Rodgriguez invites him to join them.
 All together they quickly learn that his sports skills are severely lacking.
 Together, they have pre-teen coming of age experiences and share comical incidents.

 One day when the team wants to play baseball, but do not have all of the necessary equipment, Scotty volunteers his stepdad's collector's item prized ball.
-When Benny immediately hits a home run into the fenced-in yard of Mr. Mertle next door, Scotty goes to retrieve it before his friends panickingly stop him from doing so.
+When Scotty immediately hits a home run into the fenced-in yard of Mr. Mertle next door, Scotty goes to retrieve it before his friends panickingly stop him from doing so.
 Together they tell him he will never get it back, explaining the legend of "The Beast" that lives there.
 Hopeless and helpless, Scotty exclaims that it was signed by George "Babe" Ruth Jr., the group of friends devise a plan to get the legendary ball back before Scotty's stepdad notices it is missing.